We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 On a garden tiller, a set of blades or rotating tines churns the soil.
 While tillers may include two, four, or six individual tines, most models have four tines, either at the rear of the tool, on the front, or in the center, directly under the motor.

 - Rear-tine tillers usually pack the most power and can cut deep into soil.
-They are an ideal option for heavier and more compacted soils.
+They’re an ideal option for heavier and more compacted soils.

-- Front-tine tillers, the most common type, bring less power than rear-tine options, but that reduction in power tends to make them easier to push and maneuver.
+- Front-tine tillers, the most common type, generate less power than rear-tine options, but that reduction in power tends to make them more nimble, so they tend to be easier to push and maneuver.

 - Mid-tine tillers offer a combination of the power of a rear-tine tiller and the ease of use of a front-tine tiller, making them a popular general-purpose option.
 However, mid-tine electric tillers aren’t as common as other types.